hobgoblin2020/MyScripts/README.md

-Rename.py - Used to rename files by replacing characters in the file name with another. compare.sql - Compare two SQL databases for changes in schema.
+Rename.py - Used to rename files by replacing characters in the file name with another.

+Compare.sql - Compare two SQL databases for changes in schema.